Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 Poor circulation: 7 signs to look out for:

-You can often hear the opinion that poor blood circulation does not outwardly manifest itself, but in fact this is not always the case.
+You can often hear the opinion that poor blood circulation does not manifest itself externally, but in reality this is not always the case.

-Spots, discoloration of the skin or dryness of the epidermis are clear signs that blood circulation is disturbed.
+Spots, discoloration of the skin or dryness of the epidermis are clear signs that blood circulation is impaired.

-One of the main problems associated with poor circulation is the red or purple spots that appear on the legs.
+One of the main problems that are associated with poor circulation is red or purple spots that appear on the legs.

 At first, just small purple spots form on the skin, but then they can turn into ulcers.